First Class of 2014: A Week at Westwind

 Always an exciting moment.

-After tying on the stringers it suddenly became very important for
+After tying on the stringers it suddenly became very important for everyone to try to balance the frames on their keels.

 Peter examines his progress.